edimc2000/dotnet-asp-a3-product-management-/readme.md

 _AI - Deepseek was used in some parts of the codes.
 Those parts will have a comment about AI usage._

-# Product Management API (persistent version with a database) - using ASP.NET
+# Product Management API (with a database) - using ASP.NET
 This is an API implementation using ASP.Net demonstrating API endpoints for basic product management.

 Operations: